10 questions about the menopause answered

 The drop in oestrogen and progesterone slows down hair growth, causing hair on the scalp to appear thin.

-Since the body stops making as much collagen during menopause, skin loses elasticity and becomes dry.
+Since the body stops making as much collagen during menopause, the skin loses elasticity and becomes dry.
 This can create sagging skin around the cheeks and jawline, as well as increase the appearance of wrinkles around the eyes.

 Another US study showed that women who ate more low-fat milk products delayed menopause by over three and a half years.
 It's thought that enzymes in the cow milk could boost oestrogen levels.